An Overview of Significant Information for Sea Mist Resort Timeshare Owners

 These owners do not participate in the timeshare program and are free to rent or use their units as they choose as dictated by Town ordinances.
 If these owners wish to join RCI, they are free to do so and can trade weeks as desired.
 These are not considered timeshare weeks.
 These WHOLE UNIT or REGULAR owners own approximately three-quarters of the units at Sea Mist.

-These owners make quarterly maintenance fee payments as well as pay or have withheld the monthly operation expenses.
+These owners make quarterly maintenance fee payments as well as pay monthly operation expenses.

 2. TIMESHARE/WEEKLY OWNERS – (Weekly Owners):

 THESE ARE OWNERS WHO HAVE PURCHASED ONE OR MORE TIMESHARE ESTATES.

 These owners are free to use, rent, or trade their weeks as they choose as long as all maintenance fees are paid.

 At the time of the approval of the amendment that allowed timeshare sales, the Association voted that all costs specifically related to weekly timeshare owners would be the responsibility of weekly timeshare owners.
 The deficit reserve line item within the timeshare portion of the budget was set up to guarantee that these responsibilities were met.